peczenyj/MooseX/README.md

 when we call `init` with arguments, we will call all on_init blocks defined in the role.
 In this example we inject attributes 'a' and 'b' with reader/writter and a predicate based on the name ex: `has_attr_a_or_not?`

-### composable parametric roles
+### composable parameterized roles

-To combine one or more parametric roles to another parametric role you should do something like this:
+To combine one or more parameterized roles to another parameterized role you should do something like this:

 ```ruby
 module Logabble2